For

 Less than a century ago and my bones are lodged

-In the Texas clay like shattered pieces of Apache pottery.
+In the Texas clay like shattered pieces of Apache

 Less than a century and my skull grins stupidly